Changissnz/selfinterest/README.md

 The rule is to bring order to human beings, the "social creatures" that they are.
 Through the rule effective in and of itself, and also persisting through changes, improvements and reforms to rule can be made.
 There is the "human factor" in the rule.
-Invoking the rule brings to mind a social interaction between at least one and their utility of the rule, or at least one to others responsible for upholding the rule.
+Invoking the rule brings to mind social interactions such as at least one and their utility of the rule, or at least one to others responsible for upholding the rule.
 The artificial axiom, with its mathematical connotation, is a tool of rationalism, and although reason fails, there is the attempt for